Coronavirus Travel Rights

 More Than No Yes, can get a full refund or amend travel dates to any date up to a year in the future Saga Possibly, on a "case-by-case basis" Possibly, on a "case-by-case basis" Table last updated 27 April 2020.

-If you are one of the many who had to postpone your 2020 holiday and rearrange it for later this year or 2021, you might find that you can still use your current travel insurance policy.
+If you are one of the many who had to postpone your 2020 holiday and rearrange it for 2021, you might find that you can still use your current travel insurance policy.
 To move the insurance dates, or extend your annual travel insurance policy, you will need get in touch with your insurer.
 But in short:

 - Got an annual policy?
 You might be able to extend it by up to three months.
 There is some flexibility for annual travel insurance policies, with many insurers giving the option to suspend the policy for three months, or get an extra three months of cover.
 For example, if you moved your holiday to February next year, and your travel insurance policy ends December 2020, you might be able to extend it to March next year.